LeHoaiGiang/LEHOAIGIANG/README.md

 ### 🙋‍♂️ About Me

-I am a **Control Engineering and Automation engineer** with over 5 years of combined experience in embedded systems, IoT, and industrial automation. [cite_start]My passion lies in designing and developing complete technology solutions, from hardware and PCB design to firmware programming and system integration. [cite: 29, 50, 54]
+I am a **Control Engineering and Automation engineer** with over 5 years of combined experience in embedded systems, IoT, and industrial automation.
+My passion lies in designing and developing complete technology solutions, from hardware and PCB design to firmware programming and system integration.

-[cite_start]Currently, I am also working as a **Lecturer** at the Department of Control Engineering & Automation Technology, FPT Education, where I have the opportunity to teach, mentor, and guide students in their hardware and software projects. [cite: 25, 29]
+Currently, I am also working as a **Lecturer** at the Department of Control Engineering & Automation Technology, FPT Education, where I have the opportunity to teach, mentor, and guide students in their hardware and software projects.
-- [cite_start]🔭 I’m currently working on **IoT projects using ESP32, STM32, and other MCUs**. [cite: 56, 62]
+- 🔭 I’m currently working on **IoT projects using ESP32, STM32, and other MCUs**.
-- [cite_start]🌱 I’m currently learning **AI and exploring its applications in UAV solutions for industry**. [cite: 52]
+- 🌱 I’m currently learning **AI and exploring its applications in UAV solutions for industry**.
 - 💬 Ask me about **Embedded Systems, PCB Design, FPGAs, and Industrial Automation**.

 <h3 align="left">📬 Connect with me:</h3>